datagrok-ai/public/help/develop/ui.md

 ### Markup viewer

 Use this viewer to host any text, arbitrary HTML content, or markdown-formatted text.
-In most casees, the viewer will auto-detect content type.
+In most cases, the viewer will auto-detect content type.
 Use the "mode" property to explicitly specify it.

 ```javascript